Merdenea/Noughts-Crosses-API/README.md

 Since there is no GUI, you'll have to talk to the api through HTTP requsts.
 I used Postman, but you can use something else like curl.
 There are three endpoints to the api:

-/newgame(GET)  : This will initialise a new game and the response will indicate who is the starting player
+/newgame(GET)  : This will initialise a new game and the response will indicate who is the starting player.
+(You'll always need to do this first).

 /getstate(GET) : This will return the current state of the game